akiradeveloper/dm-writeboost/README.md

 ## Features
 * Capable of performing 375kiops (1.5GB/sec) random writes with a fast enough cache.
-  Outperforms other cache drivers in write (bcache, dm-cache)
+  Outperforms other cache drivers (bcache, dm-cache) in write performance.
 * Maximizes the lifetime of SSD cache device by writing in log-structured manner.
-* Log-structured nature properly ensures perfect metadata durability in any failure (except the case data is perfectly gone)
+* Log-structured nature properly ensures perfect metadata durability in any failure.
+  (except the case data is perfectly gone)
 * Additional logging mechanism called
   Persistent Logging (plog) is to mitigate the penalty in handling